General Basketball Rules

 - 4th-12th Grade - 18 Minute Halves

-All games will feature a running clock until the final 2 minutes.
+All games will feature a running clock until the final 2 minutes of the 2nd half.

 - The 1st overtime will be 2 minutes with a running clock during the 1st minute and the clock will stop on dead balls during the last minute.

 - The second overtime will be 1 minute with the clock stopping on dead balls throughout.